arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusMessaging-VS2012/HOL.md

 1. Press **CTRL + S** to save the changes to the Web Role configuration.

-1. Next, you will add the required assemblies to the **ASP.NET MVC 4** Web project to connect to the **Windows Azure Service Bus** from your application.
+1. Next, you will add the required assemblies to the **ASP.NET MVC 4** Web project to connect to the **Microsoft Azure Service Bus** from your application.
 In **Solution Explorer**, right-click on **UsingQueues.Web** project node and select **Add Reference.**

 1. In the **Reference Manager** dialog, check the **System.Runtime.Serialization** assembly.
 Then, select the **Extensions** assemblies from the left pane, check **Microsoft.ServiceBus** and ensure **Microsoft.WindowsAzure.ServiceRuntime** is checked as well.
 Click **OK** to add the references.

 1. Open the **HomeController.cs** file under the **Controllers** folder in the **UsingQueues.Web** project.

-1. Add the following namespace directives to declare the Service Bus and the Windows Azure supporting assemblies, and a reference to the **Models** namespace of the Web project, which you will use in the next tasks.
+1. Add the following namespace directives to declare the Service Bus and the Microsoft Azure supporting assemblies, and a reference to the **Models** namespace of the Web project, which you will use in the next tasks.

 	(Code Snippet - _Service Bus Messaging - Ex01 - Adding Namespace Directives_ - CS)
 	<!-- mark:1-4 -->